fenv-org/d/README.md

     or a relative glob pattern from the package root directory.
   - Can be repeated.
   - Prioritize `--include-has-dir` option.

+### Dependency filters

+- `--include-dependency`:
+  - Includes only packages where have a dependency on the given package.
+  - Can be repeated.
+- `--exclude-dependency`:
+  - Excludes packages where have a dependency on the given package.
+  - Can be repeated.
+  - Prioritize `--include-dependency` option.
+- `--include-direct-dependency`:
+  - Includes only packages where have a "direct" dependency on the given package.
+  - Can be repeated.
+- `--exclude-direct-dependency`:
+  - Excludes packages where have a "direct" dependency on the given package.
+  - Can be repeated.
+  - Prioritize `--include-direct-dependency` option.
+- `--include-dev-dependency`:
+  - Includes only packages where have a "dev" dependency on the given package.
+  - Can be repeated.
+- `--exclude-dev-dependency`:
+  - Excludes packages where have a "dev" dependency on the given package.
+  - Can be repeated.
+  - Prioritize `--include-dev-dependency` option.

 ## Pre-defined environment variables